See it: Gushing lava fountains from Mount Kilauea Volcano amid 44th eruption

 Lava shoots out of the Mount Kīlauea volcano in Hawaii for the 44th time.

-HAWAII VOLCANOES NATIONAL PARK, Hawaii – The Mount Kīlauea Volcano has once again started to erupt for the 44th time, producing large lava fountains in Hawaii on Thursday.
+HAWAII VOLCANOES NATIONAL PARK, Hawaii – Kīlauea volcano erupted for the 44th time since Dec.
+23, 2024, producing large lava fountains in Hawaii on Thursday.

-The 44th episode of Mount Kīlauea began in the late morning on Thursday in Hawaii as lava began to flow steadily.
+The 44th episode began in the late morning on Thursday, with lava fountains reaching 800 feet, according to the USGS.

 TO STUDY CALIFORNIA’S LARGEST ACTIVE VOLCANO, SCIENTISTS FIRST HAVE TO CLIMB IT